jamf/DEPNotify-Starter/README.md

 2. Once software policies are created, customize this script with changes to verbiage as well as updating the POLICY_ARRAY with appropriate information.
 Double check the testing flag once you are ready to proceed.
 3. Upload DEP Notify.pkg (downloaded from https://gitlab.com/Mactroll/DEPNotify) and this script to Jamf Pro.
 Create a policy to install the PKG and this script using the Enrollment Complete trigger.
 Also set the execution frequency to ongoing.
 4. Once a computer is finished enrolling, the DEP Notify policy will start and then call the other policies in order based on the array.
+5. (Optional) If using the EULA window, there must be a .txt file saved somewhere locally prior to DEPNotify running.
+A by default, the script is looking in /Users/Shared for eula.txt.
+6. (Optional) If using the registration window, you must have the departments and buildings in Jamf prior to running DEP Notify on the client.
-5. (Optional) If you are requiring FileVault encryption, the script will automatically check at the end of running policies if deferred enablement is on.
+7. (Optional) If you are requiring FileVault encryption, the script will automatically check at the end of running policies if deferred enablement is on.
 This will trigger a logout instead of a quit of DEP Notify.

 DEP Notify PKG and additional documentation can be found at: https://gitlab.com/Mactroll/DEPNotify